-Digital marketing is increasing as its most convenient and reliable method of analyzing or changing consumer behavior.
-To develop efficient digital marketing campaigns, digitalization of labor is mandatory.
+The digital marketing is growing rapidly as its most convininet and reliable method of analyzing or changing the consumer behavior.
+To develop the efficient digital marketing campings, digitalization of labor is manadatory.
 Thus, this study aimed to investigate the effect of digital labor activities and social networks on performance.
-Moreover, digital labor activities and social networks relationships investigated with mediating role of innovation.
-AMOS software was used for analyzing the comprehensive model of this research.
-The results highlighted that digital labor activities and social networks significantly affect performance.
-In addition, innovation significantly mediates these relationships.
-This research is helpful for marketing analysts, freelancers, leaders, and digital marketing managers to make effective strategies to increase marketing performance with the help of digital labor activities and innovation.
-The study used the overall aspect of innovation and future studies, which can be used frugal innovation to address the digitalization enterprises.
+Moreover, these relationships were investigated with mediating role of innovation.
+To analyze the comprehensive model of this research, AMOS software was used.
+The results highlighted that the digital labor activities and social networks significantly effect the performance.
+In addition, the innovation significantly mediates these relationships.
+This research is helpful for marketing analysts, freelancers, leaders and digital marketing managers for making effective strategies to increase the marketing performance with help of digital labor activities and innovation.
+The study has used the overall aspect of innovation and future studies can used the furgal innovation to address the digitalization in small and medium entreprises.